What happened that day?

 In 1962 the Assembly declared its intention to achieve internal self-government, with Cook Islanders retaining their New Zealand citizenship.
 At its 1963 session the Assembly chose a Leader of Government and four other members to form a new Executive Committee or ‘shadow cabinet’.
 Under an agreed timetable for constitutional development, full internal self-government would be granted in 1965.

 Under the terms of New Zealand’s Cook Islands Constitution Act 1964, an elected Legislative Assembly would make laws for the Cooks.
-Executive government was to be controlled by a cabinet chosen from members of this Assembly and headed by a Premier.
+Executive government was to be controlled by a cabinet chosen from members of the Assembly and headed by a Premier.
 New Zealand kept control of the Cook Islands’ external affairs and would continue to make three-yearly grants towards its budget.
-A New Zealand official would both represent the Queen as Head of State and act as this country’s representative in the Cooks.
+A New Zealand official would both represent the Queen as head of state and act as this country’s representative in the Cooks.